Detection technology could help keep e-scooters off sidewalks

 DxHUB, a partnership between Amazon Web Services and California Polytechnic State University, looked at potentially using GPS technology to help determine when a scooter was on a sidewalk or the street.
 They found that GPS wasn’t accurate enough to discern the difference of a few feet between the sidewalk and road.
 So the team got to thinking about how else it could differentiate between a sidewalk, a bike lane and a street, said Casey Johnson, a design and computer science student at MIT, who worked with DxHUB on the project.

-“I thought about the cracks in the sidewalk and if there was some way that we could pick up on these cracks to then classify [the surface] of a sidewalk or road,” Johnson, 20, said.
+“I thought about the cracks in the sidewalk and if there was some way that we could pick up on these cracks to then classify [the surface] of a sidewalk or road,” Johnson said.

-Johnson wrote a surface categorization algorithm to detect the periodic cracks in a sidewalk.
+Johnson, 20, wrote a surface categorization algorithm to detect the periodic cracks in a sidewalk.
 He then added an accelerator sensor — which costs less than $1 — to detect when the scooter is being used on an asphalt road versus a concrete sidewalk.

 “So the sensor would be able to pick up on these features of the ground,” Johnson explained.
 With the algorithm written into it, the scooter would function normally when on the road, but as soon as it hit the concrete of the sidewalk, the sensor would slow it to a stop.

-DxHUB director Paul Jurasin said Johnson's prototype proved a solution could be developed using readily available electronic parts, and could be inexpensively and easily modified to enhance safety.
+DxHUB Director Paul Jurasin said Johnson’s prototype proved a solution could be developed using readily available electronic parts and could be inexpensively and easily modified to enhance safety.

 The DxHUB concept was successfully tested in Santa Monica a few months ago and reviewed by some of the country’s top scooter companies, city and DxHUB officials said.